 Convinced it's time for a change?
 Throwing a dart at a catalog of new saddles isn't the answer.
 Follow this practical guide instead.

 - Get Measured: Your first stop should be a local bike shop to have your sit bone width measured.
-This number is your foundational starting point.
+That number is your starting point.

 -